Male ejaculation is the discharge of semen during sexual stimulation or orgasm.

 No, squirting and female ejaculation are not the same.

-Although the two titles are often used interchangeably, they are very different.
+Although the two terms are often used interchangeably, they are very different.

 Women excrete fluids from the urethra that vary in composition and quantity.